 When you are sitting in your office or working with your team, you often wonder, “How do I beat the competition?” or “In what ways can we scale and grow the capacity of this business to make more profit?” … If you do not think these things, I am jealous of your practices.

-Recently while working through a merger, I was in several meetings with both organizations’ executive teams.
-I shared the image above, from ‘The Disruptive Competence‘ written by Fabiaan Van Vrekhem, and the Management Team came alive.
+While working through a merger, I was recently in several meetings with both organizations’ executive teams.
+I shared the image above from ‘The Disruptive Competence‘ written by Fabiaan Van Vrekhem, and the Management Team came alive.

-Looking at the image, the Complexity of the work and, therefore, the level of strategy and market opportunity increase as you ascend the from Quality to Societal Progress.
+Looking at the image, the Complexity of the work, and the level of strategy and market opportunity increase as you ascend from Quality to Societal Progress.

 From Quality to Societal Progress – Scaling for Success

 Quality: The required business model for quality is observation.
 Being able to transfer your knowledge, skills, and tasks into something someone will purchase.

 Service: The required business model for service is interpretations.
 Being able to choose between equal alternatives and see limited cause and effect.